rebecca cweibel's senior recital

 To sympathize with the sweet instincts

-Is then the wives [sic] first duty.
+Is then the wives [sic]

 We want to be happy with love